Boyz II Men: 1991–1993: Cooleyhighharmony and "End of the Road"

-Cooleyhighharmony achieved major success, selling over nine million copies and winning the Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 1992 Grammy Awards.
-Boyz II Men were also nominated for Best New Artist, along with British singer-songwriter Seal, fellow R&B group Color Me Badd, and dance group C+C Music Factory, but the Grammy was awarded to singer-songwriter Marc Cohn.
-"Motownphilly" and "It's So Hard to Say Goodbye to Yesterday" were number 1 R&B hits and top five U.S. pop hits.
+Cooleyhighharmony achieved remarkable commercial and critical success, selling over nine million copies and winning the Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 1992 Grammy Awards.
+That year, Boyz II Men were also nominated for Best New Artist, along with British singer-songwriter Seal, fellow R&B group Color Me Badd, and dance group C+C Music Factory, but the Grammy was awarded to singer-songwriter Marc Cohn.

 In 1992, Boyz II Men joined MC Hammer's high-profile 2 Legit 2 Quit Tour as an opening act.
 While traveling the country, their tour manager Roderick 'Khalil' Rountree was murdered in Chicago, and the group's future performances of "It's So Hard to Say Goodbye to Yesterday" were dedicated to him.
 As a result of this unfortunate experience, the song helped advance their success.

 While touring during 1992, Boyz II Men returned briefly to the studio to record the single "End of the Road," co-written and produced by Kenneth "Babyface" Edmonds, for the soundtrack to Eddie Murphy's film Boomerang.
-This song, released as a single on June 30, 1992, became Boyz II Men's biggest hit.
-It reached the number one position on the Billboard Hot 100 on August 15, remaining for a record-setting 13 weeks, until November 14, 1992.
-The success of "End of the Road" instantly transformed Boyz II Men from up-and-coming R&B stars into mainstream music celebrities.
+This song, released as a single on June 30, 1992, would become one of the most successful songs of the decade.
+It reached the number one position on the Billboard Hot 100 on August 15, remaining there for a record-setting 13 weeks, until November 14, 1992.
+The unprecedented success of "End of the Road" instantly transformed Boyz II Men from up-and-coming R&B stars into mainstream music celebrities.

-A revamped Cooleyhighharmony was reissued during 1993, with "End of the Road" added as a special bonus track, but "End of the Road" initially appeared only on the Boomerang soundtrack.
-Later, the track was included in a collection of singles produced by Michael Bivins called "East Coast Family, Vol. 1".
-Shortly after the release of this compilation, Boyz II Men and Michael Bivins parted ways professionally.
+A revamped Cooleyhighharmony was reissued during 1993, with "End of the Road" added as a special bonus track.
+Later, the song was also included in a collection produced by Michael Bivins, featuring his most celebrated acts, called "East Coast Family, Vol. 1".
+Shortly after the release of this compilation, Boyz II Men and Bivins parted ways professionally.
 Boyz II Men continued to work with Babyface and other high-profile record producers over the next several years.